CDM-Canonical Data Model

 - Mainly used to define the Business Entities ,Attributes, association and etc to align with Physical Data

-- CDM must be in the followings scenarios
+- CDM must be in the followings scenarios- Integrate more than two systems

 - Integrate with in two Systems if more frequent changes in those Systems